-- You read a crazily funny joke on Facebook?
-And oh-my-God, you have to share it with somebody!
+- Do you read a crazily funny joke on Facebook?
+And oh my God, you have to share it with somebody!

 Student life is all about sharing your resources with others.
-And Microsoft Office 2016 learning allows you to happily share its resources to your heart’s content.
-There’s an exclusive share button that takes email addresses (and contacts in your list) that allows you to do this just as easily as your mobile.
+And Microsoft Office 2016 learning allows you to share its resources to your heart’s content happily.
+An exclusive share button takes email addresses (and contacts in your list), allowing you to do this as quickly as your mobile.

 And you can even share your Notebook!

 Hey, we did tell you that Microsoft Office 2016 tools allow you to take sharing to another level.
-In true form, OneNote 2016 supports this too.
+In proper form, OneNote 2016 supports this too.

-Within OneNote, you can now invite contacts (or email addresses) to share your notebook.
-This allows your group to centralize all important information like info notes, videos, clippings, images, and a whole lot more.
-It also allows you to sync updates easily as it generates a common link for access when you send an invitation for sharing with others.
+You can invite contacts (or email addresses) to share your Notebook within OneNote.
+This allows your group to centralize critical information like notes, videos, clippings, images, etc. It also allows you to sync updates easily as it generates a common link for access when you send an invitation for sharing with others.

 Just, Tell Me!

-Do you remember “Clippy,” that cute little assistant dude that was eager to help you in Office 2003?
-Microsoft lost him in later versions, but have now brought back a 2016 refined version called “Tell Me”.
+Do you remember “Clippy,” that cute little assistant dude eager to help you in Office 2003?
+Microsoft lost him in later versions but has returned a 2016 refined version called “Tell Me.”

 This “useful Office assistant” is available across all Office 2016 products and enables you to ask MS what you want to do, so it calls to tell you how to do it.
-So for instance, let’s say you want to create an excel bar chart from scratch.
+So, for instance, let’s say you want to create an Excel bar chart from scratch.
 So in Microsoft 2016, you invoke “Tell me” and key in your demand: “How to create a bar chart?”
-And your demand is this assistant’s command, so it will point you to the commands that can fulfill what you want.
+And your demand is this assistant’s command, so it will point you to the commands that can fulfill your desires.

-We guess only time will tell if the “Tell Me” dude is indeed as useful (or as friendly) as good old Clippy.
+Only time will tell if the “Tell Me” dude is as helpful (or friendly) as good old Clippy.

 Seamlessly find what you want with Insights.

-MS has us believing that Microsoft Office 2016 tools has indeed smartened up in several ways.
-Smart assistant, smart sharing features, and an even smarter (Bing-powered) lookup called Insights.
+MS has us believing that Microsoft Office 2016 tools have smartened up in several ways.
+Intelligent assistant, innovative sharing features, and an even more brilliant (Bing-powered) lookup called Insights.
 You can highlight text from your files in Word, Excel, PowerPoint (and even Outlook) and use Insights to instantly find related pages, articles, and images on the web.
 This is mighty helpful for students slogging through a tough assignment and appreciative of expert online help!

 Use Excel 2016 to forecast.

-Now, this is one feature that’s sure to be a hit with Stats’ and Analytics’ students.
-We’ve traditionally used Excel, to sum up, lists, create a bar graph or chart or two, or perhaps even introduce an interactive dashboard.
+This feature will surely be a hit with Stats’ and Analytics students.
+We’ve traditionally used Excel to sum up lists, create a bar graph or chart, or perhaps even introduce an interactive dashboard.
 Now, your sheets can truly blow away their audience with clever forecasting.

-Simply capture your data (aka historical data) onto an Excel 2016 sheet, and use the forecasting feature to predict values for the future.
-(Excel extends this onto a new sheet so your old sheet is left untouched).
+Capture your data (aka historical data) onto an Excel 2016 sheet, and use the forecasting feature to predict values for the future.
+(Excel extends this onto a new sheet, leaving your old sheet untouched).